deepfates/memery/README.md

 ### Use as a library

-The function currently called `query_flow` (against all Python convention) accepts a folder name and a query and returns a ranked list of image files.
+The function currently called `query_flow` accepts a folder name and a query and returns a ranked list of image files.
 This is also recursive by default, and prints too much information into stdout.
 And it calls index_flow every time, which can be annoying if you have corrupted files in the directory, as it will need to rebuild the tree-index each time despite the files not changing.
 This will be solved in a future release.

 ```python
 from memery.core import query_flow